Certified Kubernetes Administrator (CKA) &

 - type “man lf_exam” in the command line to view instructions again at any time during the Exam.

-- use their Chrome or Chromium browser to open one additional tab in order to access assets on the kubernetes.io domain for reference during the exam.
-No other tabs may be opened, no other sites may be navigated to, and only kubernetes.io assets may be accessed.
+- use their Chrome or Chromium browser to open one additional tab in order to access assets at https://kubernetes.io/docs/ and its subdomains or https://kubernetes.io/blog/ for reference during the exam.
+No other tabs may be opened and no other sites may be navigated to.
 The allowed sites above may contain links that point to external sites.
 It is the responsibility of the candidate not to click on any links that cause them to navigate to a domain that is not allowed.

 - use the Notepad feature accessible in the top menu bar of the exam console (notes entered here will not be retained or accessible after the exam has ended)